Pesticide: Use of other organisms

 Release of other organisms that fight the pest is another example of an alternative to pesticide use.
 These organisms can include natural predators or parasites of the pests.
 Biological pesticides based on entomopathogenic fungi, bacteria and viruses causing disease in the pest species can also be used.

 Biological control engineering

 Interfering with insects' reproduction can be accomplished by sterilizing males of the target species and releasing them, so that they mate with females but do not produce offspring.
 This technique was first used on the screwworm fly in 1958 and has since been used with the medfly, the tsetse fly, and the gypsy moth.
 This is a costly and slow approach that only works on some types of insects.

-Other
+Other alternatives

 Other alternatives include "laserweeding" – the use of novel agricultural robots for weed control using lasers.

 Push pull strategy

-The term "push-pull" was established in 1987 as an approach for integrated pest management (IPM).
-This strategy uses a mixture of behavior-modifying stimuli to manipulate the distribution and abundance of insects.
-"Push" means the insects are repelled or deterred away from whatever resource is being protected.
-"Pull" means that certain stimuli (semiochemical stimuli, pheromones, food additives, visual stimuli, genetically altered plants, etc.) are used to attract pests to trap crops where they will be killed.
-There are numerous different components involved in order to implement a Push-Pull Strategy in IPM.

-Many case studies testing the effectiveness of the push-pull approach have been done across the world.
-The most successful push-pull strategy was developed in Africa for subsistence farming.
-Another successful case study was performed on the control of Helicoverpa in cotton crops in Australia.
-In Europe, the Middle East, and the United States, push-pull strategies were successfully used in the controlling of Sitona lineatus in bean fields.

-Some advantages of using the push-pull method are less use of chemical or biological materials and better protection against insect habituation to this control method.
-Some disadvantages of the push-pull strategy are that if there is a lack of appropriate knowledge of the behavioral and chemical ecology of the host-pest interactions then this method becomes unreliable.
-Furthermore, because the push-pull method is not a very popular method of IPM operational and registration costs are higher.
+Push-pull technique: intercropping with a "push" crop that repels the pest, and planting a "pull" crop on the boundary that attracts and traps it.